Jtrnb/EyesOfValor/System/The Sojourn.md

 Your Sojourn Starts at level 1 and can be upgraded after every hunt

 ## Upgrading your Sojourn and Sojourn Points
 Similar to leveling you will get Sojourn points after every hunt which can be spent on the [[Sojourn Tree.canvas|Sojourn Tree]].
 At level 1 you start with 5 Sojourn points
+Upgrades can range from allowing you to travel faster from location to location to Increasing security while on hunts.
+Also allowing at later levels for your party to travel and setup in different environments by changing the form of the Sojourn such as adding sails and a hull